-Robeson County Long-Term Recovery Committee [LTRC} meetings provide an opportunity for diverse stakeholders and the community to work together, learn together, share ideas, and grow together in an environment that focuses developing our county's capacity to effectively and efficiently address ongoing and emerging unmet needs and receive the latest long-term recovery updates related to Hurricane Matthew and the record flooding that followed.
+RCDRC is the official Long Term Recovery Group [LTRG] in Robeson County.
+LTRG meetings provide an opportunity for diverse stakeholders and the community to work together, learn together, share ideas, and grow together in an environment that focuses developing our county's capacity to effectively and efficiently address ongoing and emerging unmet needs and receive the latest long-term recovery updates related to Hurricane Matthew & Hurricane Florence.
 The public is invited to attend.

 If your agency or organization is interested in providing an educational workshop, presentation or training session during one of our upcoming meetings, or if you are interested in serving as a volunteer on one of our LTRG Committees, Subcommittees, or Work-groups call 910-370-1648.

 A Long-Term Recovery Group (LTRG) is a cooperative body that is made up of representatives from faith-based, non-profit, government, business and other organizations working within a community to assist individuals and families as they recover from disaster.

 This webinar covers a wide range of topics designed to help communities rebuild and recover after a disaster.
 Presented by CWS Emergency Response Specialist Susanne Gilmore, it is useful for clergy, lay leaders and staff of any other organization who may provide disaster response or recovery assistance to people affected by disaster.